syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Series.md

 # Series

-Chart area refers to the space that contains the chart or graph you've inserted into a slide.
-It includes the entire chart and all its elements, such as data points, labels, axes, and the plot area.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the chart area in the chart.
+In a chart, a **series** represents a set of related data points, often depicted using lines, bars, or markers to show data trends or comparisons.
+Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **series** in the chart.

 ## Set the Series Name